mozilla/addons-code-manager/README.md

 ## TypeScript

-All code is written in [typescript][].
+All code is written in [TypeScript][].
 Currently, errors in test files won't be reported until you try to submit a pull request.
 Because of this, consider [configuring your editor](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support) for error reporting.

 ## SASS